113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ## bluemix iam org-create
 {: #bluemix_iam_org_create}

 Create a new organization.
-This operation can only be performed by account owner.
+This operation can only be performed by the account owner.

 ```
 bluemix iam org-create ORG_NAME